NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

 Baselines
 ^^^^^^^^^^^^^^^^^^^

 Regression testing is only possible on machines for which baselines exist.
-EMC maintains official baselines of non-CCPP runs on Jet and Wcoss created with the Intel compiler.
-GMTB maintains additional baselines on Theia, Jet, Cheyenne, and Gaea.
+EMC maintains *official baselines* of non-CCPP runs on *Jet* and *Wcoss* created with the Intel compiler.
+GMTB maintains additional baselines on *Theia, Jet, Cheyenne*, and *Gaea*.
 While GMTB is trying to keep up with changes to the official repositories, baselines maintained by GMTB are not guaranteed to be up-to-date.

 When porting the code to a new machine, it is useful to start by establishing a *personal baseline*.
 Future runs of the RT can then be compared against the *personal baseline* to ascertain that the results have not been inadvertently affected by code developments.
 The ``rt.sh -c`` option is used to create a *personal baseline*.